-Karen Boyer is a highly regarded art advisor, who is the founder and principal of Elements in Play Fine Art Advisory.
-She works with high-net-worth individuals and families.
-Her clients range from beginner to experienced collectors, along with hotels, corporations and real estate developers.
+Karen Boyer is the founder of Elements in Play Fine Art Advisory.
+A highly regarded art advisor, she assists both connoisseurs and novices develop and refine their tastes, while expanding their personal art collections.
+Her clients range from individuals to hotels, corporations and real estate developers.

 Karen Boyer has been featured and interviewed in The New York Times, Bloomberg, Barron’s, Artnet News, Private Asset Management and Worth.
 Read her top tips here.